oliynykmax/irc_hive/README.md

 The bot shines with its smart word-filtering system – only channel operators can add/remove banned words, and it auto-kicks offenders to keep chats clean.

-We're proud of the robust reconnection logic with exponential backoff that handles network hiccups gracefully, and the extensible command system that lets you easily add new features.

 It also accepts invites to join new channels automatically.

 Available commands: